 - The branch is the main court of arbitration for all disputes in a local area.

-- A branch reserves the right to suspend and/or expel members by majority decision for infractions against the constitution, guidelines or program of the Connolly Youth Movement.
+- A branch reserves the right to suspend and/or expel members by majority decision for infractions against the constitution, guidelines or programme of the Connolly Youth Movement.

 - If a member is not satisfied with the disciplinary procedure of the branch they are entitled to appeal both to the National Executive Committee and the National Congress within 21 days of their suspension and/or expulsion.